The truth about weight gain during menopause

 Hormonal changes and symptoms of menopause

-- Oestrogen (estrogen): The next hormonal shift is typically a reduction in oestrogen, which can result in lower lean body mass (a.k.a. muscle), an increased percentage of body fat and a greater resistance to the hormone insulin, which may lead to elevated blood sugar.
-Lower levels of oestrogen also contribute to symptoms like hot flashes and headaches and may play a role in depression risk, as well.
+Oestrogen: The next hormonal shift is typically a reduction in oestrogen output, which can result in lower lean body mass (a.k.a. muscle), an increased percentage of body fat, and a greater resistance to the hormone insulin, which may lead to elevated blood sugar.
+Lower levels of oestrogen also contribute to symptoms like hot flashes and headaches.

 The link between menopause and weight gain

 - Slower metabolism: “This is a major reason that people gain weight as they age,” Dr. Faubion says, in large part due to an age-related loss of muscle mass.
-Studies show that adults tend to lose a small measure of muscle every year starting around age 30 and the rate of loss picks up over time.
-Since muscle burns more energy than fat, losing muscle mass may result in a lower metabolic rate—and extra kilos if a person’s diet and activity do not change accordingly.
+Studies show that adults tend to lose a small measure of muscle every year starting around age 30, and the rate of loss picks up over time.
+Since muscle burns more energy than fat, losing muscle mass may result in a lower metabolic rate, and extra pounds if a person’s diet and activity do not change accordingly.

-- Sleep issues: Remember those menopausal symptoms we mentioned earlier—anxiety, hot flashes, night sweats?
-Any one of them can make it tough to sleep soundly, Dr. Faubion says.
-Research has found that poor sleep may affect weight by impacting appetite, dialing up the desire for sugary foods and dampening a person’s motivation to exercise.
+- Sleep issues: Remember those menopausal symptoms we mentioned earlier - anxiety, hot flashes, night sweats?
+Any one of them can make it tough to snooze soundly, Dr. Faubion says.
+Research has found that poor sleep may affect weight by cranking up appetite, dialing up the desire for sugary foods, and dampening a person’s motivation to exercise.

-- Heightened stress: Due to factors such as economic uncertainty, middle-age adults nowadays experience more stressful days than their 1990s counterparts did, according to a study published in American Psychologist in 2020.
+- Heightened stress: Due to factors such as economic uncertainty, middle-age adults nowadays experience more stressful days than their 1990s counterparts did, according to a study published in American Psychologist in 2020 (and conducted before the pandemic hit, we should note).
 Other research has found a positive correlation between levels of the stress hormone cortisol and body fat.
-Cortisol may also raise levels of the hormone ghrelin, which increase appetite and can set off cravings for energy-dense foods.
+Cortisol may also raise levels of the hormone ghrelin, which stokes appetite and can set off cravings for energy-dense foods.

-- Being less active: The number of adults over 50 not engaging in any form of exercise increases with age.
-Multiple factors likely contribute to this trend—everything from busy schedules to the presence of other health issues.
+- Being less active: Activity levels tend to reduce as we get older.
+Multiple factors likely contribute to this trend: everything from busy schedules to the presence of other health issues.

 6 tips for managing weight after menopause

 Gaining weight with the onset of menopause is a common experience.
 Your doctor can help you assess your weight with respect to your overall health.
+(Added pounds aren’t always a medical concern.)
 Whether you’re trying to lose or maintain weight, the following simple strategies may be useful in supporting your wellness journey during this life stage.

 1. Prioritise protein

-Research suggests that eating more protein throughout the day may help you maintain your lean muscle as you get older.
-Protein-rich foods—such as fish, eggs, legumes, lean meat and poultry—also play a key role in making meals feel satisfying, which could make you less likely to get the munchies at other times.
+Research suggests that eating more protein throughout the day may help the body hold on to muscle as you get older.
+Protein-rich foods - such as fish, eggs, beans, and lean meat and poultry - also play a key role in making meals feel satisfying, which could make you less likely to get the munchies at other times.

 2. Eat meals mindfully

-On busy days, it can be tempting to multitask as you scoff down a breakfast wrap or poke bowl.
-But you may find your meal more satisfying if you are fully present while enjoying it—a practice known as mindful eating.
-One small study found that when people heard a prompt to focus on the aroma, flavour and texture of their lunch, they ate fewer snacks later that afternoon than volunteers who didn’t receive the audio nudge.
-In addition to savouring every bite, try setting aside some time in your day to enjoy your meal without distractions and lay down your fork between bites.
+On busy days, it can be tempting to multitask as you scarf down a breakfast wrap or poke bowl.
+But you may find your meal more satisfying if you are fully present while enjoying it, a practice known as mindful eating.
+One small study found that when people heard a prompt to focus on the aroma, flavour, and texture of their lunch, they noshed on fewer snacks later that afternoon than volunteers who didn’t receive the audio nudge.
+In addition to savouring every bite, try setting aside a designated spot to enjoy your meal without distractions, and lay down your fork between bites.

 3. Put the scale in perspective

-Gentle reminder that nobody’s body stays the same forever.
+Gentle reminder: nobody’s body stays the same forever.
 “Give yourself a little grace,” Dr. Faubion says.
-“Understand that there will be body changes with age and that’s OK.”
-Your body has taken you through the decades and now that you’re entering a new era, it still needs care and nourishment.
-Even if you are working toward a weight-loss goal, try to be just as intentional in treating yourself with kindness.
-Try taking a moment before bed to thank your body for the things it helped you do that day, or jot down some favourite aspects of yourself and put the list by your mirror to serve as a daily affirmation.
+“Understand that there will be bodily changes with age, and that’s OK.”
+Your body has taken you through the decades, and now that you’re entering a new era, it still needs care and nourishment.
+Even if you are working towards a weight loss goal, try to be just as intentional in treating yourself with kindness.
+Take a moment before bed to thank your body for the things it helped you do that day, or jot down some favourite aspects of yourself and put the list by your mirror to serve as a daily affirmation.

-You can’t remove all stressors from your life, but you can learn new tools for effectively handling stress.
-Hint: It’s not about pretending everything is perfect; it’s about coping with your circumstances in a healthy way.
-Figuring out what works for you might take some exploration or a shift in perspective.
-Some people benefit from journaling; others ease stress by listening to music, spending time in nature, taking a break from screens, or meeting up with friends for a chat.
+You can’t remove all stressors from your life (wouldn’t that be amazing?), but you can learn new tools for effectively handling stress.
+Hint: it’s not about pretending everything is perfect; it’s about coping with your circumstances in a healthy way.
+Figuring out what works for you might take some exploration, or a shift in perspective.
+Some people benefit from journaling; others ease stress by listening to music, spending time in nature, taking a break from screens, or meeting up with friends.
 Increasing your physical movement may also help.
 In a nutshell?
-A good stress reliever is an activity that helps you feel less overwhelmed—and better equipped to face life’s challenges.
+A good stress reliever is an activity that helps you feel less overwhelmed and better equipped to face life’s challenges.

 5. Level up your sleep game

 In addition to helping you wake up energised and refreshed, high-quality sleep supports long-term weight management, according to a 2017 literature review in the journal Sleep Medicine Clinics.
-Even if you can’t avoid every hot flash, creating a consistent bedtime routine and setting up your sleep environment can help optimise your rest time.
-About an hour before you’d like to be asleep, try winding down by dimming the lights, taking a bath or reading a good book.
-Your bed’s comfort factor matters, too—if your mattress feels lumpy or your pillows are flat as pancakes, some upgrades might be in order.
+Creating a consistent bedtime routine and setting up your sleep environment can help optimize your zzz's.
+About an hour before you’d like to be snoozing, try winding down by dimming the lights, taking a bath, and/or cracking open a good book.
+If you have control of a thermostat, adjust your bedroom temperature to about 18°C, a thermal sweet spot that seems to keep sleepers comfortably warm without overheating.
+Your bed’s comfort factor matters, too: if your mattress feels lumpy or your pillows are flat as pancakes, some upgrades might be in order.

 6. Build your strength

 While all physical activity is beneficial, strength training in particular may be important during menopause.
 That’s because it builds muscle, which can help offset some of the muscle loss you’d otherwise experience as you age, Dr. Zeszutek says.
-Aim to incorporate muscle-strengthening exercises that target major muscle groups (think: legs, back, abdominals, chest, shoulders and arms) at least twice a week.
+The CDC recommends muscle-strengthening exercises that target major muscle groups (legs, back, abdominals, chest, shoulders, and arms) at least twice a week.
 If you’re new to strength training, try starting with simple exercises that use just your bodyweight.
 You can always invest in resistance bands or other equipment down the road.
-You can find a wide variety of strength training exercises in the WW app.

 Can hormone replacement therapy (HRT) help you lose weight?

 At this point, there’s no solid evidence that taking or using hormones in prescription form can make a meaningful difference on the scale.
-That’s because an HRT regimen of oestrogen—or a combination of oestrogen and progesterone—is aimed at improving quality of life, not melting kilos.
-“It’s used to manage menopausal symptoms such as hot flashes, night sweats, mood changes and vaginal dryness,” Dr. Faubion says.
-Your doctor can help you determine whether HRT is a good choice for you by ensuring you fully understand the potential benefits and health risks.
+That’s because an HRT regimen of oestrogen - or a combination of oestrogen and progesterone - is aimed at improving quality of life, not melting pounds.
+“It’s used to manage menopausal symptoms such as hot flashes, night sweats, mood changes, and vaginal dryness,” Dr. Faubion says.
+Your GP can help you determine whether HRT is a good choice for you by ensuring you fully understand the potential benefits and health risks.

 How can you get rid of menopausal belly fat?

-There’s no magic formula or food that can specifically target the size of your mid-section.
+Take this truth bomb as permission to quit those “fat-melting” diets forever: there’s no magic formula or food that can specifically target the size of your midsection.
 “You can’t spot-reduce fat,” Dr. Faubion says.
 Here’s what can help reduce belly fat: steady, sustainable weight management that happens holistically.
-That encompasses the tips in this article—getting good sleep, moving your body regularly, and managing stress—as well as eating a nutritious diet filled with a range of whole foods.
+That encompasses the tips in this article, like getting good sleep, moving your body regularly, and managing stress, as well as eating a nutritious diet filled with a diversity of whole foods.

 Maintaining a healthy weight before and after “the change” is totally possible.
 “Just because you’re going through menopause doesn’t mean you have to gain weight,” Dr. Zeszutek reaffirms.
-Lifestyle tweaks such as prioritising sleep and stress management, eating plenty of lean protein, and adding strength training to your fitness routine can help keep you healthy in multiple ways after menopause—on and off the scale.
+Lifestyle tweaks such as prioritising sleep and stress management, eating plenty of lean protein, and adding strength training to your fitness routine can help keep you healthy in multiple ways after menopause, both on and off the scale.